abdullahswamtech/test_repo/README.md

  ## How to customise features to make them work with your app
 ### Theme Management
 - Dark and light modes are handled.
 Color schemes can be changed with minimal effort by just changing colors in Assets.
-- Add new colors to ThemeManager and assets if it is not already present there.
+- Add new colors to [ThemeManager](https://github.com/StudioFortnight/ios-starter-template/blob/main/Fortnight%20iOS%20Template/Managers/ThemeManager.swift) and assets if it is not already present there.
-- To change theme, assign new value to "ThemeManager.shared.currentTheme" and call ViewController.update()
+- To change theme, assign new value to `ThemeManager.shared.currentTheme` and call `ViewController.update()`
 ### Network Management
  - The network layer is managed in the Networking directory.
-    1. Change 'baseURL' in MainAPIClient.swift file
+    1. Change 'baseURL' in [MainAPIClient.swift](https://github.com/StudioFortnight/ios-starter-template/blob/main/Fortnight%20iOS%20Template/Networking/MainAPIClient.swift) file
     2. Add requests in requests folder, organised in subdirectories of relevant category (e.g Networking -> Requests -> Authentication contains all requests related to user authentication).
 See already existing request as reference
     3. Usage example
-        ```
+        ```Swift
         private func signUp() {
             let email = emailViewModel.text.lowercased()
             let password = passwordViewModel.text